★ BEST INVESTING TOOLS COMPARISON ★

 What's the difference between Benzinga and The Wall Street Journal (WSJ)?

-How much do Benzinga and The Wall Street Journal (WSJ) cost?
+Is Benzinga or The Wall Street Journal (WSJ) free to use?

 Does Benzinga or The Wall Street Journal (WSJ) have an API?

-Benzinga provides API access for programmatic data retrieval and custom integrations.
-The Wall Street Journal (WSJ) doesn't currently offer an API, so you'll need to use their web interface.
+Benzinga has an API for programmatic access and custom integrations.
+The Wall Street Journal (WSJ) doesn't, so you're working through its interface.

 Should I choose Benzinga or The Wall Street Journal (WSJ)?